narenratan/jird/docs/source/ear_training_tutorial.rst

 Example interval sets
 ---------------------
 The following training sets are chosen from nineteen just intervals (which happen to be close to nineteen-tone equal temperament).
-The names are from Harry Partch's `Genesis of a Music` - note these are 'arbitrarily named categories' grouped 'according to psychological (or whimsical) reactions'.
+The names are from Harry Partch's `Genesis of a Music` - note these are "arbitrarily named categories" grouped "according to psychological (or whimsical) reactions".

 **Emotion**